How to Create Good Website Usability

 First Impressions are Important

 First you have to understand that, as in all things, how you present yourself from the word “go” is how website visitors will perceive you throughout the experience.
-And it is from there that you at least meet or exceed their expectations.
+Next, you must meet or exceed their expectations.
 If not, they are going to exit out of your website so fast it will make your head spin and they will likely never come back.
 The moment they see your page they automatically make the following judgments about your company, including:

 - Are you trustworthy?